j3ffh95/Foodium-Website-Project/README.md

 ## Lessons Learned:

 Learned more about the npm packages like lightbox2, this package is awesome its easy to use and also helps you make a gallery modal so easy to build.
-Can't wait to use other packages and discover more great stuff like this
+Can't wait to use other packages and discover more great stuff like this.